 Being a member of an Innovation Community provides access to a group of stakeholders which may assist in access to funding, provide highly specialized services and be involved in the creation of new businesses.
-Moreover, this group may contribute to the improvement of the entrepreneurial mindset in youth and to policy making on an international level.
+Moreover, this group may contribute to the improvement of the entrepreneurial mind-set in youth and to policy making on an international level.

-Nevertheless, projected hazards include the financial and human resources requirements by the membership obligations, the inclusion of all disciplines (STEM and AHSS), as well as the national and institutional differences in intellectual property policies.
+Nevertheless, projected hazards include the financial and human resources requirements by the membership obligations, the inclusion of all disciplines, including Science, Technology, Engineering and Mathematics (STEM) and Arts, Humanities and Social Science (AHSS), as well as the national and institutional differences in intellectual property policies.
 The good practices that will facilitate the process include the already existing involvement of members in Innovation Communities and spin offs, the expertise of the partners in offering specialized courses and their established entrepreneurial support.
 Moreover, the Innovation Hub will also provide an efficient networking platform.